feelixs/find-song/README.md

 Ever seen a Reddit post playing a fire song that you just want to hear more of?

-Well, just use the Reddit bot for identifying songs from v.redd.it, twitch.tv, and youtube links: [u/find-song](https://reddit.com/user/find-song)

-******

-Simply mention him in the comments of a post, and he'll grab the audio playing in the post's link and reply with any detected song.
+Simply mention u/find-song in the comments of a post, and he'll grab the audio playing in the post's link and reply with any detected song.

 ![image](/images/findsong1.JPG)